gchq/stroom-docs/content/en/docs/HOWTOs/General/EnablingProcessorsHowTo.md

 Typically, Apache HTTPD access events are not considered to have an excessive feed rate (by comparison to operating system or database access feeds), so we leave the **Priority** at _10_.

 Note the Processor has been added but it is in a **disabled** state.
-We **enable** both pipeline processor and the processor filter by checking _both_ **Enabled** check boxes
+We **enable** both the pipeline processor and the processor filter by checking _both_ **Enabled** check boxes

 {{< screenshot "HOWTOs/v6/UI-EnableProcessors-07.png" >}}Stroom UI EnableProcessors - pipeline Processors - Enable{{< /screenshot >}}

 Once the processor has been enabled, at first you will see nothing.
-But if you press the {{< stroom-icon "refresh.svg" >}} button at the top of the right of the top pane, you will see that the _Child_ processor has processed a stream, listing the time it did it and also listing the last time the processor looked for more streams to process and how many it found.
+But if you press the {{< stroom-icon "refresh.svg" >}} button at the top right of the top pane, you will see that the _Child_ processor has processed a stream, listing the time it did it and also listing the last time the processor looked for more streams to process and how many it found.
 If your event feed contained multiple streams you would see the streams count incrementing and the **Tracker%** incrementing (when the Tracker% reaches 100% then all current streams you filtered for have been processed).
 You may need to click on the refresh {{< stroom-icon "refresh.svg" >}} icon to see the stream count and Tracker% changes.